 Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments will be sufficient to fund our expenses and capital expenditure requirements for at least the next 12 months from the date of issuance of this Form 10-Q.

 Recently Issued Accounting Standards

-No new accounting guidance adopted during the period.
-Recently issued accounting guidance is not applicable or did not have, or is not expected to have, a material impact to us.
+Recently issued accounting guidance is either not applicable or did not have, or is not expected to have, a material impact to us.

 The entire disclosure for the business description and accounting policies concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Accounting policies describe all significant accounting policies of the reporting entity.